-- Do you have data centres around the globe?
+- Do you have data centers around the globe?

 While your business may be active in a single country, any part of your operation that is outside your home country may have different compliance regulations.
 A global ERP can help manage the different reporting needs of multiple countries.

 - Did you recently acquire a new company or do you have market expansion in your future?

 New acquisitions or mergers result in a host of different reporting, tools, and data that need to integrate into your system.
 A global ERP system can be helpful if you need to bridge systems from different companies.

 If any of these scenarios are true for your business, a global ERP system may be a wise choice to drive optimization and automation across the many departments and functions of your business.

 The features and benefits of a global ERP system

 Global ERP systems have a variety of features that help optimize all areas of your business.
 Here are a few of the key features and benefits of a global ERP system:

 Create and maintain a global operating model with standardized metrics and benchmarks.

 - Automation and efficiency